 Single Touch Payroll Phase 2: What to expect and how to get ready

-**This blog post will be continuously updated as and when we find out more about the STP phase 2 changes.
-For the most up to date STP news, keep an eye on the ATO website.**
+**This blog post has been recently updated and will continuously be updated.
+For the most up to date STP news, check out our support articles and keep an eye on the ATO website.**

 What is Single Touch Payroll phase 2?

-STP phase 2 aims to streamline the reporting obligations for the payer and payee so that consolidated reporting via STP removes the need for manual reporting to other government agencies.
+STP phase 2 aims to streamline the reporting obligations for the payer and payee and remove the need for manual reporting to other government agencies.

 What changes will be made for STP phase 2?

-A reason for termination is going to be mandatory when an employee finishes their employment.
-Currently, an employer may be asked to provide an employee with an employment separation certificate upon an employee’s termination of employment.
-Phase 2 will require the reason for termination to be included in the STP report sent to the ATO and so will take away the need for an employment separation certificate to be issued to the employee altogether.
+A reason for termination will be mandatory when an employee finishes their employment.
+Previously, an employer may be asked to provide an employee with an employment separation certificate upon an employee’s termination of employment.
+Phase 2 will require the reason for termination to be included in the STP report sent to the ATO and so takes away the need for an employment separation certificate to be issued to the employee altogether.
+KeyPay has already built out the termination reason reporting functionality, in preparation for Phase 2.

 Child support garnishee / deduction amount